-It is therefore a subject with a strong mathematical, instrumental and practical nature, although it will focus primarily on architectural applications.
-In any case, this subject will not focus on theoretical concepts, which, although important and due to the limited workload, require a practical application of them, with special emphasis on those concepts that are immediately used.
+This course shows the fundamental physical concepts necessary to understand building in all its parts.
+It is, therefore, a subject with a strong instrumental and practical nature, in which it will focus fundamentally on applications to architecture.
+In any case, this course will not focus on theoretical concepts, even if they are important, but rather on those practical concepts that are immediately used in the different aspects of a project and work.